 In some cases, you can add optional coverage for items you are concerned about that are specifically not covered in the base contract.

 Many things like lights, batteries, tires, wheels, mirrors, belts, and other items that should be routinely replaced are not covered.
 Cosmetic items are not covered.
-General maintenance items are not covered.
+General maintenance items are not covered (although our warranty company now offers a "Wear & Tear" add-on).

 Health insurance companies these days are paying for preventative care in order to keep future, larger claims down.
 But that's not the case for warranty companies - if it ain't broke, there's no coverage.
 They don't pay for preventative actions that might save them money later.